Watching juicy red tomatoes growing on plants is one of the most pleasurable sights to watch.

 Tomato plants can pollinate themselves to grow fruit.
 But hybrid tomatoes are created by applying the pollen of one tomato plant to the pistil of another tomato plant.

-This allows to create a tomato plant that has the dominant characteristics of two different plants.
+This allows creating a tomato plant that has the dominant characteristics of two different plants.

 Hybrid tomatoes are created by mass producing companies to protect the plants from diseases that may affect a certain region and to make it easier for harvesting machines to harvest the tomatoes.